 - Ties to a job offer, family members, financial assets, or a home country that prove your intention to leave Canada after the visa ends

-- Sufficient funds to support yourself or dependent family members
+- Proof of sufficient funds to support yourself or dependent family members

 - Proof of legal guardian (for applicants under 18)